INFOGRAPHIC

 %

-Reduction in employee turnover for employers who embrace pay transparency.
+Reduction in employee intent to leave for employers who embrace pay transparency.*

 %

-Of US population currently living in jurisdictions where pay transparency is required by law.
+Of US population projected to live in jurisdictions where pay transparency is required by 2026.*

 Multi-Location Pay Transparency: From Complex to Clarity